 Consider How You’ll Hire Your Successful Candidate

 Hiring an employee directly might pose a risk to your company, particularly if you’re expanding into a new market in which you might not be familiar with the nuances of labor practices.
-An alternative to direct hiring is the PEO model (Professional Employer Organisation).
-Using this practice, a PEO would be the employer of record and employ your staff, mitigating some risk and responsibility for managing human resources matters while you focus on their productivity.
+Some alternatives to direct hiring are employee leasing and PEO model (Professional Employer Organisation).
+A PEO would be the employer of record and employ your staff, mitigating some risk and responsibility for managing human resources matters while you focus on their productivity.
 For example, New Horizons offers Vietnam PEO services and can help you with new hires by minimizing risk, allowing you rapid entry to the market and, providing essential services like payroll solutions.
 Visit https://nhglobalpartners.com/vietnam/peo-vietnam-employment-solutions/ to learn more.
 A PEO might even offer management solutions to assist with managing the daily management like timekeeping of your employees

 Test Your Systems Beforehand